gclayburg/dockerPreparePlugin/README.md

 ### build/docker/dependenciesLayer2/

 This layer is created automatically by this plugin.
-It contains all dependent jar files that are not transitive dependencies of a `commonService`
+It contains all dependent jar files that are not transitive dependencies of a `commonService`.
+This layer will include SNAPSHOT dependencies, unless the snapshot layer is enabled in which case they will be moved to the smapshot layer.

+### build/docker/snapshotLayer3/
+Snapshot dependencies, if the snapshot layer is enabled as shown above.

 ### build/docker/classesLayer3/
+### build/docker/classesLayer4/

 This layer is created automatically by this plugin.
 It contains everything else that isn't in `build/docker/commonServiceDependenciesLayer1` or `build/docker/dependenciesLayer2`

+If you have enabled the snapshotLayer (named snapshotLayer3), the classesLayer3 directory now becomes classesLayer4 in your build/docker directory.
+This dockerprepare plugin will create a default Dockerfile for you that takes this into account.
+If you are upgrading from a prior version and you want to use the snapshot layer with your own Dockerfile, you will need to make some adjustments to your Dockerfile.
+Use the example [4layer Dockerfile](src/main/resources/4layers/defaultdocker/Dockerfile) as a guide.

 # Quickstart with a new demo app